aporlowski/pi-sdr/README.md

 ## Background

 The world of SDR and radio waves is vast and complex.
 In this background section we provide a glossary of terms used in this tutorial that may be new to you.
 We explain them by describing where in the tutorial the term applies.
+We strive to provide the basics needed for you to understand the linked materials and bootstrap your knowledge as you explore the field.

 ### Radio